AoxeTech/Aoxe/README.md

 # Zaaby

-A micro service framework base by asp.net core for DDD.
+A micro service framework base by asp.net core.